Must Have Pet Supplies If You Plan On Moving

 6. Litter box

 You will need to provide your cat with the appropriate place to relieve itself as soon as possible, so a litter box and bag of litter plus any scoops and trash bags you may need to use for cleaning it should be accessible quickly.
+You may want to include cleaner for carpets, and a roll of paper towels, just in case there’s an accident.

 7. Food

+Have on hand enough food for the move plus a few days for while you are getting settled in.
 You don’t want to add to your stress by immediately running out of food and having to do an extra errand while you’re taking care of everything else that comes with a move.

 8. Medications

 Any medicines your cat is on should be kept handy and you’ll probably want to time out your refill to right before your move.
+That way you can get settled a bit before you need to run to your new vet and get medications filled.

 9. Basic first aid

+While you may not need anything from your first aid kit, moving is a more likely time for injuries and illness.
 Consider whether you may need any of the following in a first aid kit for minor wounds and issues: tweezers, cotton balls, thermometer, gauze pads or strips and tape, antiseptic wipes, saline, styptic powder aka stop bleed, an e-collar.

 Being prepared can give you peace of mind and make your move go more smoothly wherever possible!